 No matter where your slip and fall accident occurred, Lucas, Macyszyn & Dyer Law Firm has your back.
 We keep you up to date with your case in regular meetings and include you in decision-making.

 No. You will face insurmountable challenges when you try to sue and negotiate with a property owner or their insurance company without a lawyer.

-A slip and fall lawyer is helpful when you need to calculate damages.
-They can assess your current and potential losses.
+A slip and fall accident attorney can accurately calculate your damages and assess your current and potential losses.
 Lucas, Macyszyn & Dyer Law Firm can take some of the case’s stress off your shoulders and determine how much the accident is worth.

 Proving Negligence in a Slip and Fall Case

 To receive compensation, the plaintiff must prove negligence.
 Negligence can be straightforward in several cases, but the situation could be complex at times.
 Once you identify the liable party, you need to show how they should have known about the hazard.

 The employee or property manager should have taken steps to remove or fix the dangerous condition.
 The defendant may argue the obstacle or spill did not exist long enough for them to act on it reasonably.

 Some businesses have a policy for employees to check for hazards regularly.
 They might have logbooks to record when the procedure occurred.
 You can use the records to help prove negligence.